-Dr. Ephrat has over 15 years of experience and has special interests in rhinoplasty, sinus surgery, and facial rejuvenation using Botox and injectable fillers.
-Dr. Ephrat teaches surgeons in training with his academic appointments as an Assistant Clinical Professor for the Mount Sinai School of Medicine as well as the Hofstra North Shore - LIJ School of Medicine.
-He also has held a leadership position as the President of the Long Island Society of Otolaryngology - Head and Neck Surgery.
+Dr. Ephrat has academic appointments as an Assistant Clinical Professor for the Mount Sinai School of Medicine as well as the Zucker School of Medicine at Hofstra/Northwell.
+He also has held a leadership position as the President of the Long Island Society of Otolaryngology – Head and Neck Surgery.
 His media appearances include The Dr. Oz Show, CBS news and News 12 Long Island.
 Dr. Ephrat maintains membership in many national, state and local societies including the AAFPRS, AAOHNS, LISO, ARS, and MSSNY.

 Published On: 12/16/2011